adamency/numen/README.md

 # Numen

 Numen is voice control for handsfree computing, letting you type efficiently by saying syllables and literal words.
-It works system-wide on Linux, and the speech recognition runs locally.
+It works system-wide on Linux and the speech recognition runs locally.

 There's a short demonstration on: [numenvoice.org](https://numenvoice.org)